tuckerweibell/recipe/src/unreleased.md

 #### Bug fixes

 - Fix EzNavigation issue where clicking the currently selected page causes the content to disappear on large screens. (fixes [issue 237](https://github.com/ezcater/recipe/issues/237))
+- fix regression bug causing EzField[type=select] to stringify `event.target.value`.
+This bug impacted any usage of EzField[type=select] where an option value was of type Number or Boolean.
+- fix styling of EzField[type=time] when the field is in an error state
+- fix positioning of error message and validation flyout on EzField[type=fn]
+- fix incorrect EzField[type=date] tests (missing Label which is a required prop)

 #### Documentation